 - The Ritz-Carlton™ Credit Card — $300 Annual Travel Credit per calendar year

-- Chase Sapphire Reserve® — $300 Annual Travel Credit per year*
+- Capital One Venture X Rewards Credit Card — $300 Annual Travel Credit per cardmember year

-The travel credit offered with the Prestige Card (review) is one of the best in business.
+The Prestige Card (review) offers one of the best travel credits in the business.
+However, this card is no longer open to new applicants.
 It's automatically applied based on the merchant code provided at the time of purchase.
 That means practically every travel purchase qualifies, making it easy to maximize this benefit for full value.
 However, your purchase will need to post by the close of your December statement to qualify.

-The Ritz-Carlton Card‘s (review) $300 annual travel credit isn't as easy.
+In comparison, the Ritz-Carlton Card‘s (review) $300 annual travel credit isn't as easy.
 Not only is it noticeably more restrictive than the credit of its competitors, but it's also not automatic.
-Cardholders need to call the number on their card to request the credit after making eligible purchases.
+Cardholders need to call the number on their card or send a secure message to Chase to request the credit after making eligible purchases.
 With that said, most report that the process is quick and straightforward.
 Just keep in mind that the credits only apply to eligible purchases that post in a given year.

 Dell Statement Credit

-The following card products qualify for an annual Dell credit:
+The following card qualifies for an annual Dell credit:

-The Business Platinum Card (review) receives up to $200 in statement credits per calendar year toward Dell purchases, which can go a long way towards accounting for the $595 annual fee (Rates & Fees).
-This is bifurcated as a $100 in credit from January to June and $100 from July to December.
+The Business Platinum Card (review) receives up to $400 in statement credits per calendar year toward Dell purchases, which can go a long way towards accounting for the $695 annual fee (Rates & Fees).
+This is bifurcated as a $200 statement credit from January to June and $200 from July to December.

 Saks Fifth Avenue Credit

-The following card products qualify for an annual credit with Saks Fifth Avenue:
+The following card qualifies for an annual credit with Saks Fifth Avenue:

-- The Platinum Card® from American Express: up to $50 in Saks Fifth Avenue statement credits between July 1, 2021 and December 31, 2021
+- The Platinum Card® from American Express: up to $50 in Saks Fifth Avenue statement credits between January 1 and June 30 and another $50 credit between July 1 and December 31